-Messick further elaborates his soul by stating, “how music relates to people is something that fascinates me.
+Messick further elaborates, “how music relates to people is something that fascinates me.
 Music is the sound of the human spirit and for me is prayer without words.
 There has been a process for me to understand the place music has in my life and why I play it.
 I used to play only for the purpose of becoming good.
 Now, I play music because I love it with an understanding that music is God’s gift to experience His love and healing.
 In addition to this, I seek to play honestly from the heart, learn as much as I can, and enjoy music”

 Jerry Read Smith, Master Hammered Dulcimer Luthier

-BJ Leiderman Theme Composer, NPR
+Theme Composer, NPR

 “Messick is a composer and arranger of the highest caliber, skills that only accentuate his mastery of the hammered dulcimer, not take away from his playing in any way.
 Few people can write or play at the level he does, and even fewer can do both during their musical careers.
 Messick’s music is well-written, carefully arranged and performed at a world-class level.”